cloud-gov/pages-core/README.md

     }
     ```
 1. [Register or create a new GitHub organization](https://github.com/settings/organizations).
 Find your organization's ID by visiting `https://api.github.com/orgs/<your-org-name>` and copying the `id` into the whitelist of `organizations` in `config/local.js`.
-    ```
+    "```json"
     organizations: [
       99999999 // your org added here
     ]
     ```
-1. type `cf login --sso -a https://api.fr.cloud.gov -o gsa-18f-federalist -s staging` in terminal
+1. Type `cf login --sso -a https://api.fr.cloud.gov -o gsa-18f-federalist -s staging` in terminal.
-1. Visit https://login.fr.cloud.gov/passcode to get a one time passcode
+1. Visit https://login.fr.cloud.gov/passcode to get a one time passcode.
-1. Enter your passcode back into terminal
+1. Enter your passcode back into terminal.
-1. Type `cf apps`
+1. Type `cf apps`.
-1. Type `cf env federalist-staging` to get environment variables
+1. Type `cf env federalist-staging` to get environment variables.
-1. Find the section in the listing of evnironment veriables that starts with `"s3": [` and look for the following values and paste those values into the S3 section in your `local.js` file.
+1. Find the section in the listing of environment variables that starts with `"s3": [` and look for the following values and paste those values into the S3 section in your `local.js` file.
     - `access_key_id`
     - `bucket`
     - `secret_access_key`
 1. Find the section in the listing of environment variables for SQS and look for the following values and paste those values into the SQS section in your `local.js` file.
     - `FEDERALIST_AWS_BUILD_KEY` is `accessKeyId`
     - `FEDERALIST_SESSION_SECRET` is `secreyAccessKey`
     - `FEDERALIST_SQS_QUEUE` is `queue`
 1. Create Postgres databases by running